duduyiq2001/Smart-business-AI/README.md

 ## 🚀 FEATURES

-- chatbot 🤖 feature, allow the llm to have a conversation with the customer about their business situation.
+- **Chatbot 🤖 Feature**: Allows the LLM to engage in conversation with users about their business situation.
-- 📊 graph visualization of business revenue and expenses
+- **📊 Graph Visualization**: Provides visual insights into business revenue and expenses.
-- table view of most recent transaction history
+- **Transaction History Table**: Displays a table view of the most recent transaction history.